Last updated: 15 July 2026

 The Personal Information we collect depends on how you interact with Qiri.
 We collect only Personal Information that is reasonably necessary for our functions or activities.
 The categories of Personal Information we may collect and hold include:

-- Account and authentication information, including usernames and securely stored (hashed and encrypted) passwords used to authenticate access to the Services;
+- Account and authentication information, including usernames and securely stored (hashed and encrypted) passwords, and, where you choose to sign in with Apple or Google, the identity token those providers return, used to authenticate access to the Services;

 - Contact information, including name, email address, and where relevant phone number, provided when you create an account, communicate with us, submit feedback, or otherwise interact with the Services;